NHL Hall of Fame

 He finished his career with the Carolina Hurricanes and brief stint in Toronto, eventually having his number 10 retired in both Hartford and Carolina.
 Off the ice, Francis earned three Lady Byng Trophies for sportsmanship and the King Clancy Award for leadership and community service.
 Inducted into the Hockey Hall of Fame in 2007, his legacy centers on excellence, humility, and impact across multiple facets of the game.

-Francis's Awards and Records
+Francis's Awards and Honors

 • Stanley Cup Champion (2×) – 1991, 1992